It’s not easy being green.

 Sue: Shoot the pod!
 Shoot the pod!

-But the opportunity is missed and poor old Keeler is infected as a result.
+The opportunity is missed and Keeler is infected as a result.

-The Doctor and Sarah make their escape through the grounds.
+The Doctor and Sarah escape through the grounds.

 Sue: Nice topiary.
 Very formal.